 For information on the required timeframes for existing providers to pass the exam, see Information Sheet 260 FAQs: Timeframe for passing the financial adviser exam (INFO 260).

 About the exam

 The Financial Sector Reform (Hayne Royal Commission Response – Better Advice) Act 2021 (Better Advice Act) requires ASIC to administer the exam in accordance with the principles approved by the Minister.
-The Minister prescribes the format of the exam in the Corporations (Relevant Providers – Education and Training Standards) Determination 2021.
+The Minister prescribes the format of the exam in the Corporations (Relevant Providers Degrees, Qualifications and Courses Standard) Determination 2021.

 The exam tests the practical application of a financial adviser’s knowledge in the following competency areas: